-Curtis, a Republican, was the representative for Iowa's 1st congressional district from 1861 to 1863.
+Curtis was the representative for Iowa’s 1st congressional district and was a Republican.
+He served from 1861 to 1863.

 From Dec 1857 to Aug 1861, Curtis missed 228 of 1,029 roll call votes, which is 22.2%.
 This is better than the median of 27.9% among the lifetime records of representatives serving in Aug 1861.
 The chart below reports missed votes over time.